This post may contain affiliate links. Please read my disclosure policy.

 How long will honeycomb candy keep?

-Properly sealed honeycomb candy will keep for up to a week at room temperature.
+Properly sealed away from moisture honeycomb candy will keep for up to a week at room temperature.

 Store honeycomb candy in an airtight container at room temperature.